 New to Google AdWords?
 Don’t want to pay a professional?

 We get it.
 You wanna save a few bucks.
 Because there’s nothing better in life than marketing your business on the most complex platform in advertising history, completely on your own.
 Sarcasm intended.
+However, it doesn’t mean you need go spend a fortune on AdWords management either.

-So yes, many marketing teams not familiar with AdWords (come off it, reading blogs about it doesn’t make one a professional) cause complete sabotage to your monthly budget.
+So yes, many marketing teams not familiar with AdWords (come off it, reading blogs about it doesn’t make one a professional) can cause complete sabotage to your monthly budget.
 Wasted dollars, just walking out your door.

 So, here you are.
 A dashing business executive who wants to get a grip on AdWord spend.